 Wrongful death claims can only be filed by close relatives or the spouse of the deceased.
 If someone dies, their spouse, children, parents, and siblings can file the wrongful death claim.
 However, in certain cases, the deceased individual’s wards or others who relied on that individual’s support and income might also be able to file a claim.

 Emotionally, the loss of a loved one can be hard to deal with.
 For domestic partners or spouses of the individual, they must deal with the loss of companionship, while children lose the support and guidance of a parent.
 As difficult as the emotional loss may be, the death of a loved one can also cause a significant financial burden.

 After a fatal accident, families must consider funeral arrangements, burial expenses, and any medical bills left from their treatment.
 If the deceased individual was the breadwinner in the household, the family must also deal with the loss of that individual’s income.

 Let Our Car Crash Lawyers in Clearwater Help You

 If you lost someone you loved in a fatal car accident, our firm wants to help.
 We have won more than $100 million in verdicts and settlements on behalf of our clients, and we are passionate about fighting for the rights of car accident victims in Florida.
 When you work with us, you won’t pay a dime unless we recover compensation on your behalf.

-Contact Roman Austin Personal Injury Lawyers to talk to our Clearwater personal injury attorneys.
+Contact Roman Austin Personal Injury Lawyers to talk to our Clearwater personal injury attorneys at (727) 787-2500.
 We’re available 24 hours a day, 7 days a week!
-If you’re ready to explore your legal options, call our car accident attorneys in Tampa, New Port Richey, and Clearwater for a free case review today.
+Call for a free consultation.